-The types of residences in Maryland that can offer full-time care and services to people with Alzheimer’s disease, or a related dementia, are called “assisted living facilities” with an “Alzheimer’s special care unit.”
+In Maryland regulations, the types of communities that can offer a place to live with full-time care and services for people with Alzheimer’s disease, or a related dementia, are called “assisted living facilities” with an “Alzheimer’s special care unit.”
 Another common term for these is “memory care.”
 Broadly, residents in assisted living are given housing, supervision, support, and health-related services including help with activities of daily living (ADLs) like eating and dressing.

 – Description of the unit (memory care facilities are typically built with special considerations, including secure outdoor areas and special locks on bedroom units)

 – All procedures that go beyond the treatment provided in normal assisted living

 The average cost of memory care per month in Maryland in 2020 is $5,120, which breaks down to about $61,440 annually.
 The state’s most expensive place for memory care is California (in St. Mary’s County), where memory care costs about $7,480 per month and $89,760 annually.
 The least expensive city for memory care is Cumberland, for about $4,470 per month and $53,640 per year.
 In the Baltimore area, including the state’s second-largest city Columbia, memory care costs about $5,050 per month and $60,600 annually.